Nelson Mandela once said:

 You can find the current ranks of all countries, which also indicates the countries with the best education, on the UN Nations Development Programme Page:

-According to the Brookings Institution, the developing world is one hundred years behind developed nations.
+According to the Brookings Institution, the developing world is one hundred years behind developed nations, especially when it comes to countries offering free education at a high level.

 Nations with the best educations systems keep the student-teacher ratio low.
 They also keep their students longer in school and they graduate with the greatest number of learners with a high-quality education.